1ComputerCare

 • as rootkit type attacks are invisible in normal operation.

-If the original operating system and drivers CDs are available, the recovery process is faster and therefore, cheaper.
-This is just one reason why bespoke PCs are usually preferable to their off-the-shelf cousins.
-If not, it is usually possible to locate files which have been compromised, but this takes a little time.
+If the original full operating system and drivers CDs are available, the recovery process is sometimes faster.
+This is one reason why bespoke PCs are usually preferable to their off-the-shelf cousins.
+If not, it is usually possible to locate alternate sources of files that have been compromised, but this takes a little time.

 At the end of a virus removal job we apply the latest operating system security patches and, if requested, take a backup copy of all files on the disk, as that will be invaluable should the disk fail, a file get accidentally deleted, or another virus attacks.
 Lightning can strike twice !